agibson-vrnt/redux-chat-base/README.md

 ##Designs
 Below are the designs which give further detail about what you need to produce, with notes from our UX designer.

 You'll find his original example HTML files in the app folder, along with the necessary CSS and png file.
 You shouldn't need to alter the CSS to complete this test.

+Note the important note at the very bottom about keeping the scroll position fixed to the end of the conversation.

 ![Slide 1](/docs/Slide1.PNG?raw=true)
 ![Slide 2](/docs/Slide2.PNG?raw=true)
 ![Slide 3](/docs/Slide3.PNG?raw=true)
 ![Slide 4](/docs/Slide4.PNG?raw=true)

+Good luck!